Cajemé: Events Following Cajemé's Death

-On May 20, 1887, Anastasio Cuca, Cajemé's second in command, was captured at Tucson, Arizona.
+On 20 May 1887, Anastasio Cuca, Cajemé's second in command, was captured at Tucson, Arizona.
 He was extradited to Sonora at the request of Sonora Governor Tórres.
-Cuca was charged with murder and robbery in the District of Guaymas, and then taken to the Yaqui River and executed in front of his people (Los Angeles Herald, 1887).
-Afterward, Juan Maldonado Waswechia (Beltran) (28 August 1857 (Iglesia Católica, 1857) - 9 July 1901.), also known as Tetabiate (Tetaviecti, meaning "Rolling Stone" in the Yaqui or Yoeme language), took over in leading the fighting against the Mexican forces, becoming Cajemé's successor in June 1887 (Troncoso, 1905).
-By this time, the devastation to the Yaqui population along the Yaqui River was great.
+Cuca was charged with murder and robbery in the District of Guaymas, and then taken to the Yaqui River and executed in front of his people.
+Afterward, Juan Maldonado Waswechia (Beltran), also known as Tetabiate (Tetaviecti, meaning "Rolling Stone" in the Yaqui or Yoeme language), took over in leading the fighting against the Mexican forces, becoming Cajemé's successor in June 1887 By this time, the devastation to the Yaqui population along the Yaqui river was great.
 At the direction of the Government of Sonora, a count was taken of the number of indigenous inhabitants still living in the Yaqui Pueblos of Cócorit, Tórim, and El Médano in late 1887.
-The count showed that there were only 1784 men and 2200 women still living in the three towns (Hernández, 1902).
+The count showed that there were only 1784 men and 2200 women still living in the three towns.

 For many years following Cajemé's death there were strenuous efforts by the Mexican government to kill or remove all the Yaqui from the state of Sonora.
-Much of the Yaqui nation was enslaved and sent to work as slave laborers in the Yucatán Peninsula, in the Quintana Roo, where thousands died laboring in the henequen plantations (Turner, 1911).
+Much of the Yaqui nation was illegally enslaved and sent to work as slave laborers in the Yucatán Peninsula, in the Quintana Roo, where thousands died laboring in the henequen plantations.
 Many more were simply killed, usually by firing squad or by hanging.
 Many Yaqui fled to neighboring Mexican states, submerging their identity with that of other Indian groups.
-Quite a few Yaqui fled to Southern Arizona, the traditional Northernmost region of their territory, where their descendants live today.
+Quite a few Yaqui fled to Southern Arizona, the traditional Northernmost region of their territory, where many of their descendants live today.